vivienneprince/ML-Proj/README.md

-# AnomalyDetectionPCADemo
+# PCA Demo
-Using principal component analysis to detect anomalies.
+Using principal component analysis to perdict Leauge of Legends game outcomes from the 1st 10 minutes of gameplay.